Rotary clubs take on a project to buy and help deliver polio vaccine to more than six million children in the Philippines.

 A record 550 million children – almost one-tenth of the world's population – receive the oral polio vaccine.
 The Western Pacific region, spanning from Australia to China, is declared polio-free.

-The Rotary Foundation raises US$119 million from its membership in a 12-month campaign.
+The Rotary Foundation raises $119 million from its membership in a 12-month campaign.
 Rotary's total contribution to polio eradication exceeds $500 million.
 Six countries remain polio-endemic – Afghanistan, Egypt, India, Niger, Nigeria, Pakistan.

 In Africa, synchronized National Immunization Days in 23 countries target 80 million children, the largest coordinated polio immunization effort on the continent.